 The IPython engine is an extension of the IPython kernel for Jupyter.
 The engine listens for requests over the network, runs code, and returns results.
-IPython parallel extends the Jupyter messaging protocol to support native Python object serialization.
+IPython parallel extends the Jupyter messaging protocol to support native Python object serialization and add some additional commands.
 When multiple engines are started, parallel and distributed computing becomes possible.